Religious policies of Constantine the Great: Arianism and the Council of Nicea

 John Kaye characterizes the conversion of Constantine, and the council of Nicea that Constantine called, as two of the most important things to ever happen to the Christian church.
-Throughout his reign, Constantine's involvement with the church was dominated by its many conflicts defining orthodoxy versus heterodoxy and heresy.
+Throughout his reign, Constantine's involvement with the church was dominated by its many conflicts defining orthodoxy versus heterodoxy, or heresy.
 Michele R. Salzman indicates heresy was a higher priority than pagans for most Christians of the fourth and fifth centuries including Constantine.

-The worst of these heresies was the 56-year long Arian controversy with its debate of Trinitarian formulas.
+The most notable of these heresies was the 56-year long Arian controversy with its debate of Trinitarian formulas.
 Donatism was a 'schism' (differences were over practices not doctrine) that was geographically limited to northern Africa; Arianism, on the other hand, was seen as an actual heresy: wrong belief.
 Arians believed the Father, Son and Holy Ghost were not equals.
 Most fourth and fifth century church controversies centered on the nature of Christ and his exact relation to God and man.
 Unlike Donatism, Arianism was spread throughout much of the empire, including among Germanic tribes, like the Visigoths, who were just converting.

 While it is generally accepted that Arianism began in 318, William Telfer writes that dating its beginning is highly problematic.
 Kaye says it started in Alexandria, between the bishops Arius and Alexander, and quickly spread through Egypt and Libya and the other Roman provinces.
 Bishops engaged in "wordy warfare," and the people divided into parties, while the pagans ridiculed them all.
 At the center of the controversy was Athanasius who became the "champion of orthodoxy" in Alexander's place.

 Constantine got news of the conflict sometime before his last war with Licinius, and was deeply distressed by it.
 After fruitless letter writing and the sending of other bishops to promote reconciliation, Constantine called for all church leaders to convene in 325 in Nicea in Bithynia (in present-day Turkey) to settle the issue.
 Constantine presided at the council.
 Kaye references Sozomen as saying Constantine opened with a speech in which he exhorted the bishops as friends and ministers to resolve conflict and embrace peace.
 Sozomen says the bishops accordingly broke out in mutual accusation.
 Constantine mediated, occasionally severely corrected, persuaded and praised, and eventually brought them to agreement.
 The result was the Nicene Creed, from which five bishops abstained.
 They were banished for a time, then eventually returned.
 Athanasius was then ousted from his bishopric in Alexandria in 336 by the Arians, forced into exile, and lived much of the remainder of his life in a cycle of forced movement as power went back and forth between the two groups.

 The controversy became political after Constantine's death.
 Athanasius died in 373, but his orthodox teaching was a major influence in the West, and on Theodosius, who became ruler in 381.
 The Nicene creed remained the official creed of the church.